 For a small family, a generator may need to run less often, whereas a joined family or one full of holiday guests may need more air movement and moisture reduction.
 For these times, the system can be adjusted to move more or less air to keep the air quality high even in times of change.

-The cost of such a system can give one pause — at around $3,000, it’s not a casual decision for most families.
-However, the benefits can mean safety, comfort and monthly savings.
+The cost of such a system can give one pause — at around $3,000, it’s not an easy decision for most families.
+However, the benefits can mean safety, comfort, and monthly savings.
 This is especially true in climates where maintaining a constant temperature in the home is crucial along with air quality.
 In fact, these systems are even required in Canada — where winters require homes to be tightly sealed against the cold.
 Similar climates, though not quite as harsh, certainly apply to Connecticut homeowners.

 Attic Remodeling Process

-After your contractor secures the necessary permits, the next focus will be on the flooring.
-Joists and supports will be secured first, followed by the subfloor.
+After your contractor secures the necessary permits, the focus will be on preparing the space to physically support being used by people.
+Joists and supports may need to be strengthened and will be secured first, followed by the subfloor.
 This is an essential step, as it sets the stage for the space being walked on.
-Building codes may require that you have a staircase leading from the attic, so make sure to figure this into the budget and the timeline.
-Joists in the floor of the attic may need to be strengthened.
-This is all part of preparing the space to physically support being used by people, so be patient with all of the steps.
+Building codes may also require that you have a staircase leading from the attic, so make sure to figure this into the budget and the timeline.

-Next, your contractor will focus on the type of flooring that you’ve chosen, as well as drywall to fill out a shape for the space and seal off any odd areas.
+Next, your contractor will focus on the type of flooring that you’ve chosen, as well as drywall.
 During this step, you’ll likely be asked about insulation, and don’t be tempted to skimp on this for the sake of cost.
 The fact is, insulation will make the difference between whether your new space feels like a converted attic or an actual room.
-This is because your attic is the most vulnerable to losing air, being at the very top of your home, and so it can feel drafty and cold in the winters, and especially stuffy and hot in the summers.
-Also, it’s very difficult to go back in and change your insulation choice once the entire project is done.
-Make the right choice the first time and skimp on something accessory-related when you get to a later step to account for it.
-Insulation is very important for this type of renovation.
-Hint: For the ceilings, focus on R-30 insulation, and for the walls, R-13.
+This is because your attic is the most vulnerable to losing air, being at the very top of your home; it can feel drafty and cold in the winters, and especially stuffy and hot in the summers.
+Also, it’s very difficult to go back in and change your insulation once the entire project is done.
+Make the right choice the first time.

 Attic Remodeling Ideas